anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

         with positive-integer CPU requests will take advantage of this.
 All other pods will run on CPUs in the remaining shared pool.

-     - infra.com.cfg.003 in :cite:t:`refmodel` Chapter 5, section
+     - infra.com.cfg.003 in :cite:t:`refmodel_ra2` Chapter 5, section
      -
    * - ra2.k8s.010
      - IPv6DualStack